 Many people believe that a person must spend down all their assets or give them all away five years before applying for Medicaid benefits.
 This is NOT true!

 Most people can benefit from Medicaid Planning to help preserve their assets and still qualify for Medicaid benefits.

 Medicaid Planning is a legal process of structuring assets in a way that is permissible with the State Medicaid rules.
-BEFORE you spend all your assets or give away all your resources, contact The Elder & Disability Law Firm of Victoria L. Collier, PC for a consultation to learn the possibilities of how you may preserve your hard earned assets and still qualify for Medicaid benefits.
+BEFORE you spend all your assets or give away all your resources, contact The Estate & Asset Protection Law Firm for a consultation to learn the possibilities of how you may preserve your hard earned assets and still qualify for Medicaid benefits.